 Extended Study or Reduced Tuition: Students who are granted extended study status or pay less than half tuition are not eligible for YHP Hospitalization/Specialty Coverage and YHP Prescription Plus Coverage.
 They may purchase YHP Student Affiliate Coverage during the term(s) of extended study.
-This plan includes coverage for YHP Basic and for the benefits offered under YHP Hospitalization/Specialty Coverage.
+This plan includes services described in both the YHP Basic and the YHP Hospitalization/Specialty Coverage.
 Coverage is not automatic and enrollment forms are available at the YHP Member Services Department or can be downloaded from the YUHS Web site (www.yale.edu/uhs).
-Students must complete an enrollment application for the plan prior to the start of the term.
+Students must complete an enrollment application for the plan prior to September 15 for the full year or fall term, or by January 31 for the spring term only.